Tengiz Amirejibi Festival: Irma Giani brings fire and grace to the Tengiz Amirejibi Festival

 AI

-International Music Festival is one of ‘s most prestigious music gatherings.
-It celebrates the rich of the country while embracing the of classical.
+Tengiz Amirejibi International Music Festival is one of Georgia’s most prestigious music gatherings.
+It celebrates the rich cultural heritage of the while embracing the of classical.
 The festival was founded to honor the legacy Georgian pianist and teacher Tengiz Amirejibi.
 It has since become a platform for both emerging and established classical music talents.
-Amirejibi was a celebrated figure in , and was praised for his interpretations of Romantic pieces, as well as his contributions to the development in Georgia of piano education.
+Amirejibi was a celebrated figure in Georgian music, and was praised for his interpretations of Romantic pieces, as well as his contributions to the development in Georgia of piano education.
 His influence was felt far beyond his native country, and the festival, now in it’s 12th year continues to embody this spirit of artistic excellence.
 It brings together world-class musicians and music lovers.

 Irma Gianni’s Pianistic voice: Crafting narrative through structure and emotion